-The COVID-19 Solidarity Response Fund reports on a quarterly basis of how the donated funds are being used.
+The COVID-19 Solidarity Response Fund reports on how the donated funds are used.
 Please visit our Impact Page for the latest monthly report.
 WHO, UNICEF, UNHCR, WFP, UNRWA, Big 6 Youth Organizations, and CEPI have publicly shared on their websites how much money has been donated to support the Strategic Preparedness and Response Plan and how these funds in their entirety are being spent so that the public can understand how these funds are helping with response efforts.

 For all science-related questions about COVID-19, please visit WHO’s COVID-19 resources.

 Yes, the WHO Foundation is accepting donations from individuals, corporates, foundations, and other organizations to support the work for the WHO and its partners to fight the COVID-19 pandemic.

 To donate, click here.